Scottish Regional Airline Loganair Adopts Avios As Rewards Currency

 9

-A seventh airline will be adopting Avios as its rewards currency, and this is an especially exciting development for aviation geeks.
+An eighth airline has just adopted Avios as its rewards currency, and this is an especially exciting development for aviation geeks.
+This was first announced a few months back, but this integration is now live, so it’s possible to earn and redeem Avios.

-Loganair, which is the UK’s largest regional airline, will be adopting Avios as its loyalty currency as of some point this year.
-This will make Loganair the seventh airline to join the global Avios network, which otherwise includes British Airways, Iberia, Qatar Airways, Finnair, Aer Lingus, and Vueling.
+Loganair, which is the UK’s largest regional airline, has adopted Avios as its loyalty currency as of March 31, 2025.
+This makes Loganair the eighth airline to join the global Avios network, which otherwise includes British Airways, Iberia, Qatar Airways, Finnair, Aer Lingus, LEVEL, and Vueling.

-While we don’t have an exact timeline yet, the transition to the Avios currency will be automatic for existing Clan Loganair members (the name of Loganair’s loyalty program).
+The transition to the Avios currency is automatic for existing members.
+With this, Loganair’s loyalty program is rebranding, from Clan Loganair to Loganair Loyalty.
 One of the awesome things about Avios currencies is that you can transfer rewards at a 1:1 ratio between programs.

-Loganair adopting Avios as its currency means that it’ll be possible to earn and redeem Avios across currencies for travel on Loganair, which adds a lot of flexibility.
+Loganair adopting Avios as its currency means that it’s possible to earn and redeem Avios for travel on Loganair, which adds a lot of flexibility.
+Speaking of which, what do those options look like for members?

 Here’s how Luke Lovegrove, Loganair’s Chief Commercial Officer, describes this:

-“We strive to offer our customers added value at every stage of their journey, and partnering with IAG Loyalty to adopt Avios as the currency of our Clan programme is a significant development that will open up a world of new benefits for our customers.
-We’re excited to bring these changes to life in 2025 and look forward to welcoming both Clan and Avios members onboard.”
+“We strive to offer our customers added value at every stage of their journey, and partnering with IAG Loyalty to adopt Avios as the currency of our Clan programme is a significant development that will open up a world of new benefits for our customers.”

 Meanwhile here’s how Veronica Vicars, IAG’s Chief Growth Officer, describes this: